Open session at the EYL40 Seminar in Warsaw

 Introductory remarks by

-Executive Director of the Hungarian Civil Liberties Union, 2018 European Young Leader
+Executive Director at the Hungarian Civil Liberties Union (HCLU) and 2018 European Young Leader (EYL40)

 Sammy, the son of an Iraqi political refugee and a Belgian mother, has become the first ever Chairman from Brussels to lead the Flemish ‘Jong CD&V’ party.
 He has previously served as a parliamentary assistant and writes a regular column for the Belgian newspaper De Morgen.
 Passionate about issues related to integration and equality, Sammy is viewed as a bridge builder between Belgium’s Muslim and non-Muslim populations.